MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/opendiagram-macro-action.md

 # OpenDiagram macro action

 **Applies to**: Access 2013, Office 2013

 In an Access project, you can use the **OpenDiagram** action to open a database diagram in Design view.

 > [!NOTE]
-> <P>This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> This action will not be allowed if the database is not trusted.

 ## Setting